ali-mahdavi/ArmoryApp/Armory/README.md

-# Armory
+# armory

 This application was generated using JHipster 5.8.2, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v5.8.2](https://www.jhipster.tech/documentation-archive/v5.8.2).

 This is a "microservice" application intended to be part of a microservice architecture, please refer to the [Doing microservices with JHipster][] page of the documentation for more information.

-This application is configured for Service Discovery and Configuration with Consul.
-On launch, it will refuse to start if it is not able to connect to Consul at [http://localhost:8500](http://localhost:8500).
-For more information, read our documentation on [Service Discovery and Configuration with Consul][].
+This application is configured for Service Discovery and Configuration with the JHipster-Registry.
+On launch, it will refuse to start if it is not able to connect to the JHipster-Registry at [http://localhost:8761](http://localhost:8761).
+For more information, read our documentation on [Service Discovery and Configuration with the JHipster-Registry][].

 ## Development

 To start your application in the dev profile, simply run:

-    ./gradlew
+    ./mvnw

 For further instructions on how to develop with JHipster, have a look at [Using JHipster in development][].

 ## Building for production

-To optimize the Armory application for production, run:
+To optimize the armory application for production, run:

-    ./gradlew -Pprod clean bootWar
+    ./mvnw -Pprod clean package

 To ensure everything worked, run:

-    java -jar build/libs/*.war
+    java -jar target/*.war

 Refer to [Using JHipster in production][] for more details.